Tughra: Visual elements of a tughra

 The name of the sultan is written out in the bottom section, called a sere.
 Depending on the period, this name can be as simple as Orhan, son of Osman, in the first tughra in 1326.
 In later periods honorifics and prayers are also added to the name of the tughra holder and his father.

 The loops to the left of the tughra are called beyze, from Arabic meaning egg.
 Some interpretations of tughra design claim that the beyzes are supposed to symbolize the two seas the sultans held sway over: the outer larger loop signifying the Mediterranean and the inner, smaller loop signifying the Black Sea.

 The vertical lines on the top of the tughra are called tuğ, or flagstaff.
 The three tugs signify independence.
 The S-shaped lines crossing the tugs are called zülfe and they, together with the tops of the tugs that also look to the right, signify that the winds blow from the east to the west, the traditional movement of the Ottomans.

 The lines to the right of the tughra are called hançer and signify a sword, symbol of power and might.

 Tughras of the Ottoman sultans

 Other tughras

-Although the tughra is largely identified with the Ottoman Sultans, they have also sometimes been used in other states, such as the Qajar dynasty, Safavid Empire and the Khanate of Kazan.
-Later, tughras were used among the Tatars of Imperial Russia.
+Although the tughra is largely identified with the Ottoman Sultans, they have also sometimes been used in other states, such as Qajar Iran, the Safavid Empire, the Crimean khanate, the Khanate of Kazan.
+Later, tughras were used among the Tartary in the Russian Empire.

-The Mughal Emperors are also known to have used calligraphic symbols, alongside the Ottomans, the Mughal "Tughra" was circular in shape with three points at its tip, beside the calligraphic signature of the emperor.
+The Mughal "Tughra" was circular in shape.

 Afghan currency notes from 1919 to 1936 had the tughra present as well.
-Pakistan had the tughra on it coins from 1947 till 1974; both of these are present in the State Bank Museum in Karachi.
-The nawab of Bahawalpur and the Nizam of Hyderabad had tugras on their coinage as well.
-The flowing lines could symbolize the wide reach of Suleyman's rule and his future conquests.
-It could also signify the spread of Islam to other realms beyond the Ottoman Empire.
+Pakistan had the tughra on its coins from 1947 till 1974; both of these are present in the State Bank Museum in Karachi.
+The nawab of Bahawalpur and the Nizam of Hyderabad had tughras on their coinage as well.

 Post-imperial interpretations

-There are modern artists of calligraphy that use the characteristic tughra form today.
-Examples are the tughras of Russian president Vladimir Putin and Akihito, the Emperor of Japan, created by artist Vladimir Popov.
+There are modern calligraphy artists that use the characteristic tughra form today.
+Examples are the tughras of Russian president Vladimir Putin and Emperor of Japan, Akihito, created by artist Vladimir Popov.